overmindtech/discovery/README.md

 Triggers allow source developers to have their source be triggered by the discover of other items on the NATS network.
 This allows for a pattern where a source is triggered by a relevant resource being discovered by another query, rather than by being queried directly.
 This can be used to write secondary sources that fire automatically e.g.

-> When a package with the name "nginx" is found in any context, the source should be triggered to try to find the config file for nginx in this context, parse it, and return more detailed information.
+> When a package with the name "nginx" is found in any scope, the source should be triggered to try to find the config file for nginx in this scope, parse it, and return more detailed information.

 The anatomy of a trigger is as follows: